Netcompany

-The company provides end-to-end IT services from development through to maintenance and operations to public and private organisations throughout Northern Europe.
+The company provides end-to-end IT services from development through to maintenance and operations to public and private organisations throughout Europe.

 History

-The company was founded by André Rogaczewski (CEO), Claus Jørgensen (COO) and Carsten Gomard in 2000.
+The company was founded by André Rogaczewski (CEO), Claus Jørgensen (COO) and Carsten Gomard in 1999.

 In 2005 the company expanded to Poland, opening an office in Warsaw.

 Netcompany was privately owned up until 2006 when Danish private equity fund Axcel acquired the majority of the company's shares.
 In the beginning of 2011, the founders re-acquired the shares from Axcel.

 In December 2015, Norwegian private equity fund FSN Capital acquired just over half of the company.
 According to Dagbladet Børsen, the sale price was DKK 1.1 billion.

 The new ownership and resulting cash injection started the company's Northern European expansion with the acquisition of Norwegian IT consultancy Mesan AS, located in central Oslo, which at the time employed approximately 150 staff.

 In January 2017 the company passed 1,000 employees becoming the first Danish startup in 20 years to do so.